xiz-kak/dynamic-jamstack/README.md

-# Dynamic web service on JAMStack
+# Dynamic web service on Jamstack

-This application demonstrates the implementation of the dynamic logic on a JAMStack web site.
+This application demonstrates the implementation of the dynamic logic on a Jamstack web site.

+Refer to [my blog post](https://tech.unifa-e.com/entry/dynamic-jamstack) for the background of this project.

 ## Tech stack